Galogen42/GhatTest/README.md

 This creates a `dist` folder and serves it on `http://localhost:3001`.

+## Model Selection and Saving

+When the app loads it fetches the list of available OpenAI models from the server.
+You can choose the desired model in the drop-down above the prompt field.
+After a diagram is generated the interface displays the approximate price of the request and provides buttons to save the result as XML or PNG.

 ## Updating Dependencies

 All dependency versions are listed in `package.json`.
 If newer versions are